jmarceno/Lunarium/planning/ballista_job_plan.md

     -- Check for and apply trap effects from Artificer for _, enemy in ipairs(self.enemies) do
-        if enemy.trapped and enemy.trapType then
+        if enemy.trapped_by_artificer and enemy.artificer_trap_effect_id then
-            local trapType = enemy.trapType
-            local trapEffect = trapSystem.THROWN_TRAP_TYPES[trapType].effect
+            local effectId = enemy.artificer_trap_effect_id
-            local trapDuration = trapSystem.THROWN_TRAP_TYPES[trapType].duration
+            local trapEffectDef = SKILL_DEFINITIONS[effectId]

-            -- Apply appropriate effect
-            if trapEffect == "immobilize" then
+            if trapEffectDef then
-                statusEffects:applyEffect(enemy, "immobilize", trapDuration)
-                self:addLog(enemy.name .. " is caught in a net trap!", {0.5, 0.7, 1})
-            elseif trapEffect == "poison" then
-                statusEffects:applyEffect(enemy, "poison", trapDuration)
-                local poisonDamage = trapSystem.THROWN_TRAP_TYPES[trapType].damage
-                self:addLog(enemy.name .. " is poisoned by a trap!", {0.5, 1, 0.5})
+                self:addLog(enemy.name .. " is affected by a pre-combat " .. trapSystem.THROWN_TRAP_TYPES[enemy.artificer_trap_type].name .. "!", {0.8, 0.8, 0.2})
+                -- Apply effects defined in skill_definitions.lua
+                if trapEffectDef.effects then
+                    for _, effectData in ipairs(trapEffectDef.effects) do
-            elseif trapEffect == "stun" then
+                        if effectData.type == "APPLY_STATUS" then
-                statusEffects:applyEffect(enemy, "stun", trapDuration)
-                self:addLog(enemy.name .. " is stunned by a trap!", {1, 1, 0.5})
-                -- For stun traps, also mark first turn as taken if not self.isAmbush then -- Only if not already ambushed enemy.turnTaken = true
+                            -- Assuming statusEffects:applyEffect can take a definition object or separate params statusEffects:applyEffect(enemy, effectData.status_effect, effectData.duration, {base_damage = effectData.base_damage, chance = effectData.chance})
+                            self:addLog("... " .. enemy.name .. " gets " .. effectData.status_effect .. "!", {0.8,0.8,0.2})

+                            -- Special handling for STUN (e.g., make enemy lose first turn) if effectData.status_effect == "STUN" and not self.isAmbush then enemy.turnTaken = true -- Or a more direct way to skip first turn self:addLog("... " .. enemy.name .. " will miss its first action!", {1,1,0.5})
                             end
                         end
+                        -- Extend for other effect types if PRE_COMBAT_TRAP can do more end
+                end
+            end

-            -- Clear trap info
+            -- Clear trap info after applying
-            enemy.trapped = false
+            enemy.trapped_by_artificer = false
+            enemy.artificer_trap_type = nil
-            enemy.trapType = nil
+            enemy.artificer_trap_effect_id = nil
         end
     end